Using pool chemicals in the spa might seem like a good idea. The ingredients are similar, so it shouldn’t be an issue…right?

 As with any big investment, your spa requires some tender love and care.
 It’s imperative you keep it clean and well maintained.

-Protect your pool and spa now, so you can enjoy it for years to come.
+Protect your spa and pool now, so you can enjoy them for years to come.

 If you have any questions about pool or spa chemicals, don’t hesitate to visit your local BioGuard Approved Retailer.